jayhendren/ldapadm/README.md

 available that should work for most LDAP schema.

 To see all available flags and options, run `ldapadm -h` or `ldapadm --help`.
-For more specific help on a particular command, run `ldapadm command -h` or `ldapadm command --help`.
+To see the argument syntax for a specific command, or for more specific help on a particular command, run `ldapadm command -h` or `ldapadm command --help`.

 ## Output